 * Avoid junk text, single sentence pages, spun text, bad construction, spelling, grammar, and excessive page errors.
 And avoid simple and obvious text (dogs eat meat, dogs eat a lot of meat, dogs like meat)

 * Clone sites are strong Panda factor, which at the most of times result from canonical issues.

-* Keyword stuffed internal links is both a problem with the number of keywords, and the ratio of links to text on the page – Google has admitted both are signals for low quality pages in there eyes.
+* Keyword stuffed internal links is both a problem with the number of keywords and the ratio of links to text on the page – Google has admitted both are signals for low-quality pages in their eyes.

-* Aggressive search phrase keyword use on-site, including URL sting, page content and HTML code like Title or ALT attributes – URL’s with Generic words in them.
+* Aggressive search phrase keyword use on-site, including URL string, page content and HTML code like Title or ALT attributes – URL’s with Generic words in them.